Traveling to Mexico and Need Your Meds? How to Do a Google Search

 For me, it’s enough to know I know I have at least three drug choices at two in the morning, if not thirty-seven.

-Most recent: Closet Box - Two countries requires a more than average amount of time at storage units.
-The service part-time expats have waited for!
+Most recent: A two-country life requires a more than average amount of time at storage units.
+Closetbox is the storage service that this part-time expat (and her friends) had been waiting for!

 Next up: I see some amusing articles throwing the Peter Pan Syndrome around, accusing people who don't play by the rules as never growing up.
 Let's examine that.

-About the author: Hi, I'm Kerry Baker, author o50lace" on renting luxuriously in Mexico as an aspiring expat, and the "Interactive Guide to Learning Spanish Free On-line."
-As you can see from the above, Spanish makes a big difference.
-One day I may even only get charged 50 pesos) Get started today.
+About the author: Kerry Baker is the author of "If Only I Had a Place" on renting luxuriously in Mexico as an aspiring expat, and the "Interactive Guide to Learning Spanish Free On-line."